-The evaporator section is shown below.
-The evaporator fans circulate air through the container by pulling it in the top of the unit, directing it through the evaporator coil where it is heated or cooled, and discharging it at the bottom.
+The evaporator fans circulate air through the container by pulling it in the top of the unit, directing it through the evaporator coil, where it is heated or cooled, and discharging it at the bottom.

 If the unit is equipped with eAutoFresh, system components are mounted in addition to the standard refrigeration unit components.
 The stepper motor component is installed in the vent; the air filter, CO2 sensor, stepper motor drive and CO2 sensing lines are installed on the rib of the upper grill.